k4kratik/COVID-19-STATS-FINDER/README.md

 # Covid19 Tracker 1.0.0

-This is a Python Project which uses Selenium Chromedriver to scrap two websites which contains the covid19 related data for India.
+This is a CLI based Python Project which uses Selenium Chromedriver to scrap two websites which contains the covid19 related data for India.
 ---
 ### Sample 1
 [![asciicast](https://asciinema.org/a/345465.svg)](https://asciinema.org/a/345465)